anthonysecco/rpi5-wifi-6-ap/README.md

 ### Software 💿

+On the software side of things, you have two options
+1. Download the image in this repoistory to which this guide was written.
-On the software side of things, download the latest image of OpenWRT using Firmware Selector ([https://firmware-selector.openwrt.org/](https://firmware-selector.openwrt.org/)).
-This guide was written using verison 24.10.1.
+2. Download the latest image of OpenWRT using Firmware Selector ([https://firmware-selector.openwrt.org/](https://firmware-selector.openwrt.org/)).
+For #2, see the additional instructions below:

 * Search "Raspberry Pi 5"
 * Click "Customize installed packages and/or first boot script"